 - Instead of paying a recruiter to find your next VP of Finance or HR Manager, try your lawyer.

 - They don't bill (or shouldn't bill) for this kind of stuff.

 - Invest some time in getting to know your lawyer.
 A more personal relationship, like all relationships, will pay off in terms of response time, lighter touch on billing, etc. It’s also important for your lawyer to know your business and your challenges.

-Shoobx is helping founders and lawyers have better, clearer, collaboration.
-Learn more about how.
+We help founders and lawyers have better, clearer, collaboration.
+Learn more about how we work with lawyers.